 Flying between Oaxaca and Puerto Escondido is the fastest but most expensive option.

 Major airlines like Inter-jet will usually charge between $200 and $500 for a round-trip flight.

 Many of these flights will also include a layover in Mexico City, which definitely seems like an unnecessary hassle for what is normally a 25-minute flight.

-The budget option is to take a bus.
-With the journey lasting about 10.5 hours, always choose the ADO bus line for a more comfortable trip.
+The budget option is to take a bus from Oaxaca to Puerto Escondido and with the journey lasting about 10.5 hours, always choose the ADO bus line for a more comfortable trip.

 For most bus travel in Mexico, tickets can be purchased on ADO’s website and cost between $12 and $20 depending on departure time.

 Renting a car is also an option, but comes with a lot of hassle and responsibility.
 Only do this if you’ve already driven around Mexico before.